Publications are organized according to different topics.

 Dalege, J., Borsboom, D., van Harreveld, F., van den Berg, H., Conner, M., & van der Maas, H. L. J. (2016).
 Toward a formalized account of attitudes: The Causal Attitude Network (CAN) model.
 Psychological Review, 123, 2-22.

-- In this paper, we introduce the Causal Attitude Network model and argue that it provides a formalized measurement model of attitudes.
-We also discuss the model’s implications for attitude structure, attitude change, and attitude strength.
-You can find the R-scripts here.
+- This paper introduces the Causal Attitude Network (CAN) model and shows that it provides a formalized measurement model of attitudes.

 Dalege, J., Borsboom, D., van Harreveld, F., & van der Maas, H. L. J. (2017).
 Network analysis on attitudes: A brief tutorial.
 Social Psychological and Personality Science, 8, 528-537.

-- In this paper, we provide a brief tutorial on how to estimate and analyze attitude networks.
-We also show how one can simulate from an estimated attitude network.
+- This paper provides a brief tutorial on how to estimate and analyze attitude networks.

 Dalege, J. & Kreemers, L. (2012).
 Measurement invariance.
 In H. J. Adér & G. J. Mellenbergh (Eds.), Advising on research methods: Selected topics 2012 (pp. 9-30).
 Huizen, The Netherlands: Johannes van Kessel Publishing.